hirakm53/ecommerce-app/README.md

 # ecommerce-app

 ## This application is developed using Spring Boot and MySql.
-Below are the API documentation -
+Below is the API documentation -

 APIs -
 1. Fetch the product details using id : **GET http://localhost:8080/api/products/{id}**